AKASO EK7000 PRO 4K Action camera

 Info

-It’s super sleek design means that if your planning on fixing it to your helmet it won’t feel overwhelming, obstruct your view or make your head wobble.
+It’s super sleek design means that if your planning on fixing it to your motorcycle helmet it won’t feel overwhelming, obstruct your view or make your head wobble.
 The fixings and mounts which are also included as standard will also allow it to be fitted to your handlebars as well as a number of other areas.

 In summary the video quality is not going to compete with some of the more expensive helmet cameras, but if your purely using this as a means of recording your journey to and from work incase you have an accident it is more than adequate.